jronallo/iiif-image/readme.md

 - Oops. pct: values should be read in as floats.
 These should be parsed into the params as pctx, pcty, pctw, and pcth.
 - Error handling.
 - Test output image is the correct dimensions.
+- Add extractor for TIF and JPEG images that only uses sharp.
+Could be convenient but is this a use case anyone has?
 - Separate tests for each manipulator.
 Currently only sharp is turned on.
 - Module for taking parameters and creating a valid IIIF Image Request URI.